 One day in the life of a parent of a child with autism is a mix of emotions and experiences that are both happy and sad.
 Here are few of the highs and lows of raising a child with autism:

 The High Points

-- Developmental Milestones: While autism may alter your child’s development, it does not stop the developmental process.
+- Developmental Milestones: “Children meet developmental milestones when they are ready.
+There are ranges of what is considered appropriate and what may be considered delayed.”
+Francyne Zeltser, Psy.D. elaborates.
+While autism may alter your child’s development, it does not stop the developmental process.
 Your child still gets to develop their skills but only in a different manner and pace.
 Now and then, you will observe your child learning to do things on their own or being able to interact with other people successfully.
 Celebrate this with happiness.

 - Special Abilities: Children with autism also display remarkable skills in particular fields, when placed in situations that allow them to harness such talents.
 According to a behavior analyst, there are children with autism who can do mental math of huge numbers in a span of a few seconds.
 Other skill set categories include art, music, and even sports.

 - Playtime Like Any Other: If you think that parenting a child with autism is just all about the therapy and the consultations with the doctor, then you haven’t seen the whole picture.
 Like any other child, children with autism enjoy playing.
 It is a good way for them to explore and learn things apart from schooling and would also help you establish deeper connections with them.

 The Low Points